Published April 4, 2020 (Updated September 1 2022)

 The first stage of a proper work stoppage for hazardous work occurs as follows:

 - the employee reports to work and notifies their supervisor that they are refusing to perform the work under the Workers' Safety and Compensation Act

 - the supervisor completes an investigation of the situation with a representative from the workplace health and safety committee or with a worker of the employee’s choice.

 After the investigation, if the worker feels the hazardous condition remains, the following must occur:

 - the worker continues to refuse the hazardous work, but remains in the workplace

-- the supervisor must contact the Yukon Workers Compensation Health and Safety Board (YWCHSB)
+- the supervisor must contact the Yukon Workers Workers' Safety and Compensation Board (YWSCB)

-- the YWCHSB will conduct an investigation and order any corrective actions or deem the situation safe.
+- the YWSCB will conduct an investigation and order any corrective actions or deem the situation safe.

 During the investigations, as a worker you:

 - remain at work in a safe place during your normal working hours